digitalreasoning/synic.js/README.md

     // Do something with the list of KGs
 });

-// You can even do both, since a promise object is ALWAYS returned by the client method client.listKGs(function (kglist) {
+// You can even do both, since a promise object is ALWAYS returned
+// by each client method
+client.listKGs(function (kglist) {
     var newKGlist;
     // transform the kglist into something else